nordhagen/epg-experiment/README.md

 ## Ending remarks

-I spent about a day and a half on this challenge and I did make as much progress as I wanted.
-In fact a little bit extra.
-I chose to focus on demonstrating several skills rather than perfecting any one of those parts.
-Because of that there are a couple of known issues that I would have preferred to work out:
+There are a couple of known issues that I would have preferred to work out:

 - There is a bug with the smallest list layout of the EPG.
 On first render any channel with no current programme will correctly state this, but after the first clock tick the list re-renders displaying the first upcoming show for that channel instead.
 - The larger phablet EPG layout is made using my first theories about how to reflow the elements for a larger, horizontal layout.
 After doing this I realized that properly recreating the layout in the mockups would require nesting the elements in the list differently.
 That would be a refactoring too big for this exercise and the point of making the larger layout in the first place was to demonstrate a responsive strategy, not to code that interface perfectly.
 Doing that in a maximum of two days would have left little time for all the rest.